frezamajithia/taskleaf-app-gabe-freza/README.md

-# TaskLeaf - Calendar & Task Management Application
+# TaskLeaf - Calendar & Task Management Web Application

 A modern full-stack web application for calendar and task management with integrated weather forecasting and Google Calendar synchronization.